Awareness and Prevention Information

 • Be an leader.
 If you see concerning behavior, don’t be afraid to intervene if it is safe to do so, and don’t be afraid to contact Public Safety to assist.
 Speak out against harmful stereotypes and behaviors in conversations with peers and offer help to community members who may need it.

 • Some students have a more difficult time reading social cues than others.
 If you are one of these people, it might be important that you rely less on non-verbal cues and practice good verbal communication with your peer or sexual/romantic partner.
-If you think that you need to improve your communication skills, consider getting connected with Counseling and Disability Services.
+If you think that you need to improve your communication skills, consider getting connected with Counseling Services and/or Disability Services.

 Love shouldn't hurt